kjonina/To-Airbnb-or-Not-to-Airbnb/README.md

 | Private room | Non-RPZ | 2967 |
 | Private room | RPZ | 2855 |

+There are more entire rental units and private rooms available outside of RTZs than there are in the RTZs.

 ![Picture5](https://github.com/kjonina/airbnb_and_irish_housing_crisis/blob/main/graphs/Picture5.png)

+Table above is summarised with this graph.
+There are more entire rental units and private rooms available outside of RTZs than there are in the RTZs.
+However, this could be due to fact that there are more houses in general outside the RTZs than inside the RTZs, which would show more AirBnB listings outside RTZs than inside RTZs.

 ![Picture6](https://github.com/kjonina/airbnb_and_irish_housing_crisis/blob/main/graphs/Picture6.png)

+Although, there is a difference between entire rental unit and private/shared room on price, there is no big difference between renting private/shared room inside or outside the RTZ.
+However, an entire rental unit is slightly more expensive in RTZs than outside RTZs.

 ## Reference
 Burke, C. (2021) Rents continue to rise across Ireland as number of rental homes available hits ‘all-time low’, TheJournal.ie.
 Available at: https://www.thejournal.ie/daft-rental-report-all-time-low-5596453-Nov2021/ (Accessed: 17 December 2021).